-, (Consultant) enters into a Provider Agreement with the State of Alaska, Department of Health (DOH) and Division of Behavioral Health (DBH)for the purpose of assisting Alaska Service Providers (Service Providers) or Population-Based Projects (Projects), meet the needs of Medicaid and Non-Medicaid clients with complex behavior management needs who exhibit maladaptive behaviors.
-A priority will be given to clients who are; transitioning back to Alaska from an out of state placement, returning home for family reunification, transitioning out of an Alaska Psychiatric Residential Treatment Facility (PRTF) back into the community, or who is selected by a multi department/division decision to support a complex case.
+\\\\\\\, (Consultant) enters into a Provider Agreement with the State of Alaska, Department of Health (DOH), and Division of Behavioral Health for the purpose of assisting Alaska Service Providers (Service Providers) or Population-Based Projects (Projects), meet the needs of Medicaid and Non-Medicaid clients with complex behavior management needs who exhibit maladaptive behaviors.

-The Complex Behavior Collaborative (CBC) program provides behavioral consultation and training services to Alaska service providers and families to meet the following goals: help clients live as independently as possible; avoid institutionalization or out-of-state care; and build capacity and expertise within the state to serve individuals with complex behaviors who are often aggressive, assaultive and difficult to support.
+The Complex Behavior Collaborative (CBC) program provides behavioral consultation and training services to Alaska service providers and families to meet the following goals: help clients live as independently as possible; avoid institutionalization or out-of-state care; and build capacity and expertise within the state to serve individuals with complex behaviors who are often aggressive, assaultive, and difficult to support.

-The population - based project will be dependent on securing additional funding outside of the CBC program.
-This project is designed to address a range of behavioral health needs for Medicaid recipients experiencing serious mental illness, severe emotional disturbance, substance use disorder, co-occurring substance use and at-risk families and children.
+The population-based project will be dependent on securing additional funding outside of the CBC program.
+This project is designed to address a range of behavioral health needs for Medicaid and Non-Medicaid recipients experiencing serious mental illness, severe emotional disturbance, substance use disorder, co-occurring substance use and at-risk families and children.